 Grape Creek RV Park is open seasonally from May to November.
 Amenities include restrooms, laundry facilities, and a well-equipped clubhouse.

 Things to do near Grape Creek RV Park

 While at Grape Creek, you must make a point to spend some time outdoors at night.
 The nearby communities of Westcliffe and Silver Cliff are shielded from light pollution by the mountain ranges.
 They are the first and ninth communities in Colorado recognized by the International Dark-Sky Association for their stargazing opportunities.

 Spectacular views of the Milky Way are visible, even from the town’s lighted Main Street.
 Check out the Smokey Jack Observatory in Westcliffe and attend one of many star parties throughout the summer, or reserve your own private viewing.

 Hiking and biking

 Spend time in the historic Wet Mountain Valley between the Wet Mountains and the Sangre de Cristo mountain range.
-There will be no excuse not to get outdoors with some 200 miles of hiking and biking trails and 54 alpine lakes.
+You have no excuse not to get outdoors with some 200 miles of hiking and biking trails and 54 alpine lakes.
 Be inspired by nature as you hike, fish, rock climb, or spend time on the water.

-Step back in time as you might have an opportunity to meet up with cowboys wrangling cattle on horseback in this wilderness area.
-The Crestone Needle, about 17 miles from Westcliffe, attracts rock climbers, while the 30-mile Rainbow Trail follows the Sangre de Cristo mountains and is a favorite with hikers and mountain bikers.
+Step back in time and meet up with cowboys wrangling cattle on horseback in this wilderness area.
+The Crestone Needle, about 17 miles from Westcliffe, attracts rock climbers.
+And the 30-mile Rainbow Trail follows the Sangre de Cristo mountains, where hikers and mountain bikers convene.
 Don’t miss out on hiking at least one of the 14ers nearby.